 The APA did not recognize ADHD in the first edition.
 A second DSM was published in 1968.
 This edition included hyperkinetic impulse disorder for the first time.

 The FDA approved the psychostimulant Ritalin (methylphenidate) in 1955.
-It became more popular as an ADHD treatment as the disease became better understood and diagnoses increased.
+It became more popular as an ADHD treatment as the disorder became better understood and diagnoses increased.
 The medicine is still used to treat ADHD today.

 The APA released a third edition of the DSM (DSM-III) in 1980.
 They changed the name of the disorder from hyperkinetic impulse disorder to attention deficit disorder (ADD).
 Scientists believed hyperactivity was not a common symptom of the disorder.
 This listing created two subtypes of ADD: ADD with hyperactivity, and ADD without hyperactivity.